The Case for Cosmic Geocentricity

-Concerning the first of these, we have already seen that geocentrists respond by positing a “wobble” in the rotating universe at large (or possibly in the sun alone as it revolves, with the planets, around an Earth that rocks slightly on its axis).
-To those saturated in heliocentrism this solution may sound far-fetched.
-It must be remembered, however, that biblical geocentrism tends to be radically theistic; that it is centered upon the God of the Bible, who rhetorically asks all mankind, “Is anything too hard for the LORD” (Gen. 18:14, Mt.
-19:26)?
+Concerning the first of these, we have already seen that geocentrists respond by positing a “wobble” in the rotating universe at large.
+Yes, to modern minds saturated in heliocentrism this solution will indeed sound far-fetched.
+It must be remembered, however, that biblical geocentrism tends to be radically theistic; that it is centered upon the God of the Bible, who rhetorically asks all mankind, “Is anything too hard for the LORD” (Genesis 18:14; Matthew 19:26)?

 As we saw earlier, geocentrists typically explain stellar parallax by noting that the Copernican and Tychonic models both predict this phenomenon, on the condition that we modify the Tychonic model by centering the stars upon the sun rather than the Earth.
-Interestingly, a University of Illinois lecturer in physics, himself no geocentrist, makes this very point:
+Sungenis has developed some helpful graphics to illustrate this point; they can be viewed here.

 Bradley’s results make perfect sense in an ether-filled universe.
 The effect could be caused by the ether flow or density variation between the star source and the Earth.
 The light speed changes while traversing the ether medium, bending according to the ether’s properties and hitting the Earth at an angle, moving the image position of the star so as to form an annual ellipse.
 For example, stars on the equator have no observed North-South aberration component, so the ether flow in the space projected out from the equator has only an East-West flow.
 Another valid interpretation is that the ether has no net effect on the starlight, but what is observed is, in fact, reality, the actual intrinsic elliptical motion of the stars.
 The only reason to discard this alternative is Occam’s razor, which makes a subjective human judgment about the (relative) beauty and simplicity (of) two possible conclusions.
 Occam’s razor sees complexity as an obstacle to human understanding, which it is, but excludes revelation as a valid source of knowledge and is ignorant of God’s perfect simplicity.
 Having no parts, God finds nothing complex.
 To Him all things are simple!